Rakosn1cek/Budget-Buddy-TUI/README.md

-Budget Buddy TUI
+💰 Budget Buddy TUI 💰
 A comprehensive, terminal-based personal budget and finance tracker built in Python using the rich library for a modern, colorful Text User Interface (TUI).
-This application uses SQLite for reliable, persistent data storage.
-Features
+✨ Features at a Glance
-Budget Buddy TUI has evolved into a full-featured financial management tool, including:
-Core Transactions & Data
-Absolute Pathing: Data is stored persistently in ~/Budget-Buddy-TUI/expenses.db and ~/Budget-Buddy-TUI/settings.db, ensuring the application works correctly no matter which directory it's run from.
+Category
+Feature
+Description
+Data & Core
+Persistent Storage
+Data is stored safely in fixed paths (~/Budget-Buddy-TUI/).

+Income & Expense
-Dual Transaction Types: Record both Income (I) and Expense (E).
+Record both income (I) and expenses (E) with detailed tracking.

-Detailed Logging: Transactions include amount, category, description, and the ability to input the date in DD-MM-YYYY format (defaults to today).
-Filtering: Filter transactions easily by specific category (Option 3).
-Category Management (NEW): View, add, and safely delete custom categories (Option 13).
-When deleting a category, associated transactions are automatically recategorized to "Uncategorized."
-Recurring Payments & Automation
-Recurring Templates (NEW): Create, manage, and delete templates for recurring monthly expenses (e.g., Rent, Bills, Subscriptions).
-Due Day Tracking: Each template specifies a "Due Day" (1-31) for accurate scheduling.
-Automated Application (NEW): On startup, the app automatically checks for and records any recurring payment that is due today and has not yet been applied this month.
-Manual Application: Manually apply a template to record an expense (Option 11).
+Category Management
+✅ Add, view, and safely delete custom categories.
 Reporting & Planning
-Financial Dashboard: Provides an instant overview of Total Income, Total Expenses, and Net Balance (All Time).
-Weekly Summary (NEW): Generate a categorized breakdown of income and expenses for the current Monday-to-Sunday week (Option 4).
-Monthly Detailed Summary (NEW): Provides a comprehensive breakdown of Income, Expenses, and Net values per category for the current month (Option 5).
+Dashboard Overview
+Instant Net Balance, Total Income, and Total Expense snapshot.

+Weekly/Monthly Reports
+Detailed, categorized summaries for your current week and month.

+Upcoming Calendar
-Upcoming Calendar (NEW): Displays a calendar view of the current week, highlighting today's date and showing reminders for due recurring payments and recent major expenses (Option 6).
+📅 View a calendar highlighting due dates for bills and major expenses.
+Automation & Savings
+Recurring Templates
+Set up templates with a defined Due Day (1-31) for easy bill tracking.

+Auto-Apply Payments
+Automatically records recurring payments on their due day upon startup.

-Savings Goal Tracking
+Savings Goal
-Set Goal Target: Define a target amount for a personal savings goal (Option 8).
-Track Progress: The dashboard displays the progress toward the goal target.
-Add to Savings: Easily transfer funds from your net balance to your savings goal.
-This transfer is automatically recorded as an Expense under the "Savings Transfer" category to keep your primary balance accurate (Option 9).
+Track progress toward a custom savings target and transfer funds from your balance.

-Setup and Running
+🛠️ Setup and Running
 Prerequisites
 Python 3.x
-rich library for the TUI interface.
+rich library (install via pip install rich)
-Installation
+🚀 Installation and Alias
+The application is designed to be run from any directory via a simple alias, ensuring data integrity.
-Clone the repository:
+# 1. Clone the repository into the dedicated data folder:
 git clone [Your-Repo-URL] ~/Budget-Buddy-TUI cd ~/Budget-Buddy-TUI

-Install dependencies:
+# 2. Install the rich dependency:
 pip install rich

+🔗 Configure Alias
-Set up the Alias (bb): Add the following line to your shell's configuration file (e.g., ~/.bashrc, ~/.zshrc):
+Add the following line to your shell's configuration file (e.g., ~/.bashrc, ~/.zshrc):
 # Budget Buddy Alias
 alias bb='python3 ~/Budget-Buddy-TUI/budget_budy.py'

-Reload your shell configuration: source ~/.bashrc  # or source ~/.zshrc
+Then, reload your shell configuration: source ~/.bashrc  # or source ~/.zshrc

-Usage
+▶️ Usage
-Run the application from any directory using the alias: bb
+Run the application from anywhere: bb

-The application will launch and load your data automatically from ~/Budget-Buddy-TUI/expenses.db and ~/Budget-Buddy-TUI/settings.db.